helixyte/everest/README.txt

-:mod:`everest` is an extension of the popular :mod:`Pyramid` framework aimed at simplifying the development of REST applications.
+everest is an extension of the popular Pyramid framework aimed at simplifying the development of REST applications.

-:mod:`everest` features
+everest features

- * a resource declaration framework that allows you to expose any part of your entity domain model to your REST application;
+ * a resource declaration framework that allows you to expose any part of your entity domain model through a REST application;
  * extensible views that perform standard CRUD operations on your resources in response to REST requests;
- * representers that create representations from resources and vice versa for a number of MIME types (XML, ATOM, CSV, and soon JSON);
+ * representers that convert resources to representations and vice versa for a number of MIME types (XML, ATOM, CSV, and soon JSON);
+ * a repository layer permitting per-resource configuration of the storage backend to use (file system or ORM);
- * querying facilities that allow you to perform filtering, ordering, and batching operations on the resource object tree through URLs and to generate URLs from arbitrary resource collections;
+ * querying facilities that provide complex filtering, ordering, and batching operations on the resource object tree through URLs and that generate URLs for arbitrary query results;
  * 100 % test coverage.